chrisblakley/Nebula/README.md

 ##Installation
 - [Download the .zip file of the Nebula theme.](https://github.com/chrisblakley/Nebula/archive/master.zip) Extract and upload to the /themes directory via FTP.
 - Activate the Nebula theme and run the automated initialization.
-- *(Optional)* To use the prepared child theme, move the Nebula-Child directory from /examples/ to the themes directory
+- *(Optional)* To use the prepared child theme, move the Nebula-Child directory to the /themes/ directory.
 - *(Optional)* Activate the Nebula Child theme.

 ##Using Child Themes in WordPress